Miranda Vidak

-Miranda Vidak (Miranda Viđak in Croatian) is a Croatian-American writer, designer, founder & CEO of Moodytwin, and former model.
+Miranda Vidak (Miranda Viđak in Croatian) is a Croatian-American writer, columnist, and designer.
+She is a founder and author of Antagolist Substack Publication, a columnist for BURO Magazine, and a founder of Moodytwin Inc.

 Early life

 Miranda Vidak was born and raised in Split, Croatia.
 She was a competitive swimmer and a national junior team basketball player until the knee injury forced her to leave sports.
-She went on to become a model, while studying Fine Arts & Graphic Design.
+She went on to become a model while studying Fine Arts & Graphic Design.
 She moved to United States to continue her modeling career and education at Fashion Institute of Technology in New York City, where she studied Advertising and Marketing Communications.